RomanLut/INAV-X-Plane-HITL/release/NightlyBuild.md

 **Please do not use plugin from this folder with inav release versions.**

-**Do use last last release https://github.com/RomanLut/INAV-X-Plane-HITL/releases/**
+**Do use last release https://github.com/RomanLut/INAV-X-Plane-HITL/releases/**

 This folder fontains plugin built from main branch (updated occasionally, manually).